Hey, your browser is out of date!

 The ground was left to grow afterwards and is now a habitat for a wide range of animals that you can see running around during your walk.
 Alongside the piles of debris, you'll also be able to see remnants of building walls and window sills made from limestone and marble.

 If you would like to book a Stuttgart city break, we can tailor-make your trip to suit your requirements.
 Contact us via our website or call the Fred.
-Holidays team on 0800 988 3369.
+Holidays team.